 To illustrate the first issue of concern, consider Figure \ref{figure 2}, in which a collection of FPR/TPR pairs for human decision makers, denoted as $j = 1, \ldots, J$, all lie approximately on a ROC curve generated by their employed decision rules $\widehat Y_{i,j} = \mathds{1}\(p\(X_{i,j}, U_{i,j}\) > c_{j}\)$ with different individual cutoff threshold $c_{j}$ for decision maker $j$.
-In the decision rule, $X_{i,j}$ are observed features used in the machine learning algorithm; $U_{i,j}$ are private information only observable to the human decision makers, and $p\(x,u\) = \mathbb{P}\(Y = 1\vert x,u\)$ is a correctly specified propensity score function.
-Also drawn is the machine ROC curve based on classification rules $\widehat Y_i = \mathds{1}\(p\(X_i\) > c\)$, where $p\(x\) = \mathbb{P}\(Y = 1\vert x\)$ is the true propensity score function using observable features $x$ discovered by the machine learning algorithm.
+In the decision rule, $X_{i,j}$ are observed features used in the machine learning algorithm; $U_{i,j}$ are private information only observable to the human decision makers, and $p\(x,u\) = \mathbb{P}\(Y = 1\vert x,u\)$ is a propensity score function.
+Also drawn is the machine ROC curve based on classification rules $\widehat Y_i = \mathds{1}\(p\(X_i\) > c\)$, which collects the corresponding FPR/TPR pairs by varying the cutoff threshold $c$, and where $p\(x\) = \mathbb{P}\(Y = 1\vert x\)$ is the correctly specified propensity score function using observable features $x$ discovered by the machine learning algorithm.